PacificBiosciences/HiFi-human-WGS-WDL/README.md

 3. Submit the workflow to Workbench

-In the following command, replace `<input_file_path.json>` with the path to your filled out inptus file, and `<internalId>` with the ID you noted in step 1.
+In the following command, replace `<input_file_path.json>` with the path to your filled out inputs file, and `<internalId>` with the ID you noted in step 1.
 If no engine is provided, the default engine you have configured will be used.

 ```bash
 dnastack alpha workbench runs submit \